-ARPU is a key unit economics indicator that directly tells you how well your business is functioning.
-It allows for the analysis of a company’s revenue generation and growth per-unit level.
+ARPU is an important KPI for SaaS and other subscription businesses that directly tells you how well your business functions.
+It allows for analysing a company’s revenue generation and growth per-unit level.
+With these levels of insights, stakeholders can gain confidence in the company’s ability to generate revenue, and companies can better identify exactly what is working to promote continued growth.
 Here are a few ways you can use ARPU for your business:

-- Understanding buyer personas: ARPU is a great way to understand your customers.
+Understanding buyer personas: ARPU is a great way to understand your customer base.
 If your ARPU is low it could mean that you are targeting too many low revenue customers and you need to extract more value (revenue) from your product.

-- Add-ons and upgrades: Looking at ARPU can help you create a clear strategy for upgrades and upsells.
+Add-ons and upgrades: Looking at ARPU can help you create a clear marketing and pricing strategy for upgrades and upsells.
 It can indicate upgrade and downgrade trends helping you prioritize features that you can then upsell to customers in a particular pricing plan.